Please visit our Homily and Reflections Section for current Reflections

 Entrance off Garden at Pueblo, Santa Barbara, California

-Welcome to the St. Anthony’s Community!
-Current and former Catholics interested in an alternative vision of Church, as well as those of other faiths, will find St. Anthony’s an attractive and welcoming place to gather on Sunday mornings.
+WELCOME to the St. Anthony’s Catholic Community!
+We are an Old Church with a New Heart.
+Current and former Catholics interested in an alternative vision of church, as well as those of other faiths seeking a spiritual community, will find St. Anthony’s an attractive and welcoming place to gather on Sunday mornings.
 Our priests, who preside at our Eucharistic celebrations and other sacramental functions, are duly prepared and ordained without regard to their marital status or gender.
-The words of one of our favorite hymns says it perfectly: All are welcome in this place!
+The words of one of our favorite hymns says it perfectly: All Are Welcomed in this Place!”

 Who we are…

 St. Anthony’s is an Inclusive Catholic community where all are welcomed.
 We exercise Eucharistic hospitality; we invite all believers to share in the liturgy of God’s word, the breaking and sharing of bread, and the service of others.
 No one is turned away.
 Our welcome is deep and sincere.

 Our members believe it is the Spirit of God who has nurtured and led this independent, intentional faith community from its beginnings, in orthodoxy, to its present inclusive services, led by married priests.
 We define ourselves as “Pilgrim people,” a phrase used by Vatican II to remind all Catholics that they are the church.
 We consider our community to be in unity with the larger Church, rooted in the teachings of Jesus and the viewpoint of Vatican II.
 We recognize that all baptized persons are called to ministry, not just a clerical caste.
 This belief results in a revived spirituality that sees us as adults before God, able to make and act on sound decisions, as led by the Holy Spirit.